ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 IAM policies for AWS
 ====================

-In order to run the tests in an AWS account ansible needs fairly wide ranging powers which can be provided to a dedicated user.
-These need to be configured in advance of running the test.
+Ansible needs fairly wide ranging powers to run the tests in an AWS account.
+This rights can be provided to a dedicated user.
+These need to be configured before running the test.

 testing-iam-policy.json.j2
 --------------------------

 The testing-iam-policy.json.j2 file contains a policy which can be given to the user running the tests to minimize the rights of that user.
-Please note that this does not fully restrict the user; The user has wide privileges for viewing account definitions and is also able to manage some resources that are not related to testing (e.g. AWS lambdas with different names) primarily due to the limitations of the Amazon ARN notation.
-At the very least the policy limits the user to one region, however tests should not be run in a primary production account in any case.
+Please note that while this policy does limit the user to one region, this does not fully restrict the user (primarily due to the limitations of the Amazon ARN notation).
+The user will still have wide privileges for viewing account definitions, and will also able to manage some resources that are not related to testing (for example, AWS lambdas with different names).
+Tests should not be run in a primary production account in any case.

 Other Definitions required
 --------------------------